incompl/2bux/README.md

     bower install gigaquery

-Supports both [AMD](http://requirejs.org/docs/whyamd.html) and browser globals using [UMD](https://github.com/umdjs/umd/blob/master/amdWeb.js)
+Supports both [AMD](http://requirejs.org/docs/whyamd.html) and browser globals using [UMD](https://github.com/umdjs/umd/blob/master/amdWeb.js).
+If using AMD you can `require` it the usual way.
+Otherwise the `$` variable is placed in your global scope.

 Also you can grab the code right from the `src` directory in this repo.